briandowns/Dictu/examples/design-patterns/README.md

 # Design Patterns
-This directory shows how some of the commonly used OOP design patterns would be implemented in Dictu.
+This directory shows how some of the commonly used OOP design patterns would be implemented in Camus.
 The code for the majority of the patterns has come from the [Refactoring Guru](https://refactoring.guru/) website.

 ## Builder